by Editorial Staff and Contributors

 Average Hospital Stay TOP

 This procedure is most often done in a hospital setting.
 It may be possible to leave the hospital on the day of the procedure.
-Some patients may need to stay in the hospital for up to two days.
-Talk to your doctor about what is right for you.
+Some people may need to stay in the hospital for up to 2 days.
+You may need to stay longer if there are complications.

 Post-procedure Care TOP